 In order to meet these legal requirements, you need an lawyer who is ready and able to gather necessary evidence such as accident reports, eyewitness testimony, accident scene photographs, etc. and present them in a compelling and persuasive fashion.
 This is oftentimes a time-consuming and complex process which, again, is why retaining an lawyer is a wise decision.

 The Clock is Ticking, So Take Action Now

 You only have a finite period of time to file a lawsuit against the reckless driver.
 Under Tennessee Code § 28-3-104, an injured party must file a lawsuit within one year from the date of the accident.
 This is known as the statute of limitations.
 As you can see, you do not have much time so swift action is important.
 Contacting a lawyer sooner rather than later also makes sense in order to collect and preserve important evidence.

-Contact Our Nashville Personal Injury Attorneys Today
+Contact Our Nashville Personal Injury Lawyers Today

-If you or a loved one was injured in an auto accident, let the experienced Nashville personal injury attorneys at Calhoun Law, PLC fight for you.
+If you or a loved one was injured in an auto accident, let the experienced Nashville personal injury lawyers at Calhoun Law, PLC fight for you.
 We work tirelessly to get maximum compensation for our clients.
 Contact our office to schedule a free and confidential consultation of your case.